WPRDC/wprdc-etl/docs/source/index.rst

 WPRDC Pipeline
 ==============

 The WPRDC pipeline is a python library that allows users to quickly build pipelines.
-Schema and data validation are handled by the `marshmallow library <http://marshmallow.readthedocs.org/en/latest/>`_.
+Schema and data validation are handled by the a custom implementation of a Marshmallow :py:class:`~marshmallow.Schema`.

 .. note::
     This project is in a **pre-alpha** stage, meaning that its API can and will likely change fairly dramatically in pre-release and release versions.